LeRoyJulian/Mining-Farm-Monitor/README.md

 ## Configuration

 You'll need PHP to make this working.
 If you find a way to retrieve Ethpool's JSON without CORS error, let me know !
-Works only with Ethpool and Nanopool currently, but going to be improved for Ethermine.
+Works only with Ethpool currently, but going to be improved for Ethermine and Nanopool soon.
-Ethpool : Edit /pool.php and replace with your wallet address (without 0x).
+Edit config.json and replace with your wallet address (without 0x).
-Nanopool : Edit /pool.php and replace with your JSON's URL.

 ## Build Setup